cashmy/-EchoForge_v3/pm/milestone_tasks/M03_Taxonomy_Classification_Tasks_v1.1.md

 - **Notes:** —
 ```

-Codex-LLM MUST only mutate these three fields.
+Codex-LLM MUST only mutate these three fields, unless directed by the human user.

 ---